 Since 1 February 2024, it has been forbidden to import diamonds and products with diamonds listed in Appendix 27a originating in or coming from the Russian Federation (Article 14e (1) and (2)).
-Bans on diamonds that have been processed in a third country come into force on 1 March 2024 for stones of at least 1 carat (Article 14e (4)) and on 1 September 2024 for those of at least 0.5 carat (Article 14e (3)).
+Bans on diamonds that have been processed in a third country came into force on 1 March 2024 for stones of at least 1 carat (Article 14e (4)).
+As from 1 September 2024 bans will also apply to natural or synthetic diamonds listed in Annex 27a, Nos.
+1 and 2, that have been processed in a third country and weigh 0.5 carat or more, or 0.1 grams per diamond (Article 14e (3)).

-2.4.2 Which proof of the country of origin of diamonds or products with diamonds must be available upon import into Switzerland and included in the customs declaration (Article 14e (8))?
+2.4.2 Which proof of the country of origin of diamonds must be available upon import into Switzerland and included in the customs declaration (Article 14e (8))?

-With regard to the ban which came into force on 1 March 2024: in order to establish, at the time of importation, that diamonds or products with diamonds are not of Russian origin, appropriate proof must be provided.
-In addition to certificates issued by one of the G7 states, Kimberley Certificates15 as well as the invoices, the delivery notes, the quality certificates, the calculation and production documents, the customs documents from the country of export, the commercial correspondence or the product descriptions which indicate the non-Russian origin of the goods are recognised as appropriate proofs.
+With regard to the bans referred to in Article 14e(3) et (3): in order to establish, at the time of importation, that diamonds or products with diamonds are not of Russian origin, appropriate proof must be provided.
+In addition to certificates issued by one of the G7 states, Kimberley Certificates as well as the invoices, the delivery notes, the quality certificates, the calculation and production documents, the customs documents from the country of export, the commercial correspondence or the product descriptions which indicate the non-Russian origin of the goods are recognised as appropriate proofs.
 The importer is responsible for the accuracy of the data contained in the above-mentioned documents.